JavierGonzalez/BMP/README.md

 1. Access a [BMP server](https://bmp.virtualpol.com).
 For example: `https://BMP.virtualpol.com`
 2. Confirm that your address (legacy format) is included in [/info/miners](https://bmp.virtualpol.com/info/miners).
-3. Plug in your Trezor by USB.
+3. Plug in your [Trezor](http://trezor.io/) by USB.
 4. Click on the yellow `Login` button (top right) and accept.
-5. A popup will open in the Trezor web infrastructure, accept and select the account from your address.
-If the popup does not open disable ad-blocker or similar programs that can prevent pop-ups.
+5. A popup will open in the Trezor web infrastructure.
+Accept and select the account from your address.
+If the popup does not open, then disable your ad blocker or similar programs that can prevent pop-ups.
 6. Then, the BMP will show your logged-in address (top right).
 7. You are ready to participate!
 You can write in the chat, create a vote or vote.